khartinger/RCC5V/README.md

 _Figure 4: Block diagram switching several railroad components with 5V_

 # Practical setup
+Before e.g. the first switching of a turnout with RCC, some components must first be manufactured.
+How to do this is described in the chapter [“How do I start the RCC project?” (/fab/rcc0_start/README.md)](/fab/rcc0_start/README.md).
 The following figure shows an example of the modules required to control a three-way turnout:
 ![RCC5V_Demo_Setup](./images/480_RCC5V_DemoSetup.png "RCC5V_Demo_Setup")
 _Figure 5: Demo setup of an RCC-5V system: the individual parts_